nucypher/nucypher/docs/source/architecture/slashing.rst

 The Slashing Protocol
 =====================

 The slashing protocol is a preventative mechanism that disincentivizes certain staker actions, whether deliberate or unintentional, to maximize service quality and preserve network health.
-If prohibited actions (‘violations’) are attributably detected at any moment, the protocol responds by irreversibly deleting (‘slashing’) a portion of the offending staker’s collateral (‘stake’).
+If prohibited actions (‘violations’) are attributably detected at any moment, the protocol responds by irreversibly forfeiting (‘slashing’) a portion of the offending staker’s collateral (‘stake’).

 At network genesis, the protocol will be able to detect and attribute instances of incorrect re-encryptions returned by Ursulas.
 The staker controlling the incorrectly re-encrypting Ursula will have their stake reduced by a nominal number of NU tokens.